 This is the most critical step in the process.
 You will wipe all the data from the disk when you reformat it, so you must back up the drive before you begin.
 You can use Time Machine or another backup tool.
 Or you can create a clone of your drive.
 It doesn’t matter how you do it; just make sure you back up all your data.

-The steps for reformatting an Intel Mac and one that runs on Apple silicon are slightly different, so we’ll describe them separately.
+The steps for reformatting an Intel-based Mac and one with Apple silicon are slightly different, so we’ll describe them separately.